Edited by Hanna Pishwa and Rainer Schulze

 This qualitative analysis of transcripts from focus groups with men and women in Tanzania explores how patriarchal power is reflected in labels used to describe individuals who engage (or not) in multiple and concurrent sexual partnerships.
 Label research and muted group theory provide theoretical frames to assess how sexual network-related labels are used by women and men.
 The use of power-embedded labels was found to show women’s identities and agency as muted while maintaining gender inequality through language.
 Ramifications for sexual health interventions developed in contexts undergoing economic development, increasing egalitarianism, and social modernization are discussed.

 Cited by 1 other publications

-This list is based on CrossRef data as of 02 may 2021.
+This list is based on CrossRef data as of 29 october 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.